spencermwoo/Cracking/KeePass/README.md

 # Background
 My friend uses [KeePass](https://keepass.info/) as a password manager and unfortunately forgot the master password.
-Normally it's a [lost cause](https://superuser.com/a/80380) to brute force however my friend believed they remembered a good chunk of the password.
+Normally it's a [lost cause](https://superuser.com/a/80380) to brute force however my friend remembers a good chunk of his password.
 Instead of having to reset all of his accounts we decided to try our hand at cracking the vault.
 This is our attempt.

 ### Table of Contents
 * [Basic Crack](#basic-crack)